 2. To avoid a mess, doing the actual douching in the shower is always a good idea, but keep in mind that you will need to go from the shower to the toilet during this process.
 So putting some towels between the shower and the toilet to avoid slipping and falling could avoid a catastrophe.

 3. Lukewarm water is best since anything too hot or cold can be quite painful and uncomfortable.
-And nothing should be added to that water either.
+And I can't stress enough: Nothing should be added to that water either.

 4. Once your set up is ready, lube up the nozzle, as well as your anus, and insert it carefully.
-There is no need to go further than an inch, unless you're going to partake into some serious depth play.
+There is no need to go further than an inch unless you're going to partake in some serious depth play.

 5. Gently let the water in until you feel like you need to go to the bathroom.